vepo/vepo.github.io/_posts/2021-01-25-11-00-00-using-bean-validation.md

 }
 ```

-In our case we are creating a `Repeatable` just for an example, but you can set any kind of Type for value.
+In our case, we are creating a `Repeatable` just for an example, but you can set any kind of Type for value.
 Then we need to declare and implement the Validator.
 As you can see, we are already linking the Validator with the Annotation using `@Constraint(validatedBy = ReservedWordValidator.class)`, now we only need to implement it.

 ```java
 public class ReservedWordValidator implements ConstraintValidator<ReservedWord, String> {